luluzhou1/alinush.github.io/_includes/refs.md

 [^NE24e]: **On Proving Pairings**, by Andrija Novakovic and Liam Eagen, *in Cryptology {ePrint} Archive, Paper 2024/640*, 2024, [[URL]](https://eprint.iacr.org/2024/640)

 [^NMT22]: **Sigstore: Software Signing for Everybody**, by Newman, Zachary and Meyers, John Speed and Torres-Arias, Santiago, *in Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security*, 2022, [[URL]](http://dx.doi.org/10.1145/3548606.3560596)

+[^NMVR95]: **Can D.S.A. be improved? --- Complexity trade-offs with the digital signature standard ---**, by Naccache, David and M'RaÏhi, David and Vaudenay, Serge and Raphaeli, Dan, *in Advances in Cryptology --- EUROCRYPT'94*, 1995

 [^NN98]: **Certificate Revocation and Certificate Update**, by Moni Naor and Kobbi Nissim, *in 7th USENIX Security Symposium (USENIX Security 98)*, 1998, [[URL]](https://www.usenix.org/conference/7th-usenix-security-symposium/certificate-revocation-and-certificate-update)